Humboldt Peak is an easy

 difficult Sangres 14er to my list.

 Well, the best-laid plans, as the saying goes.
-I did wait just a
+I did

 little too long, and the weather bit me.
 Totally socked in and unable to